Security &

 No first-party model inference

 ApifyForge does not train, host, or run its own AI models.
 Features like the LLM Optimizer and Actor Recommender use external model APIs (such as OpenAI) to process requests.
-Your actor metadata is sent to these APIs only when you explicitly use an AI-powered feature.
-No data is sent to AI providers in the background or without your action.
+Your actor metadata is sent to these APIs only when you explicitly trigger an AI-powered feature — 0 background data transmissions to AI providers occur without your action.
+As documented in OpenAI's API data usage policy, data sent via the API is not used to train OpenAI models.

 Methodology and disclaimers